ThomasAUB/ustream/README.md

 };
 ```

 Now it's time to associate this class to the stream somewhere in your code.
 A mutable stream can be changed afterwards and an immutable can't.
-You can set several function on the same stream as long as the prototype is not the same
+You can set several functions on the same stream as long as the prototypes are not the same

 ```cpp
 // set RX1::input as the mutable function called on MyStreams::eStream